hailey0huong/LowSource-MultiClass-Classification/README.md

-# LowSource-MultiLabel-Classification
+# LowSource-MultiClass-Classification
-Apply pretrained language models with fine tuning to classify multi-label text in low-source settings
+Apply pretrained language models with fine tuning to classify multi-class text in low-source settings